osmcode/osmcode.github.io/_file_formats_manual/03_formats.md

     than the XML or OPL formats.
 As the name implies this is intended for debugging.
 The format can only be written by Osmium, not read.

+**BLACKHOLE**
+:   A "dummy" format that throws away all data.
+Can only be written to, not
+    read from.

 See below for more detailed descriptions.